The pwnedkeys v1 query API allows you to answer the question, “has the private

 Whilst pwnedkeys is a very trustworthy service, and you should definitely trust what the API says, it’s still a good idea to verify that the key is, in fact, pwned, and we’re not just saying everything’s terrible.

+If you’ve asked for a JWS, that’s slightly more involved, because there aren’t widely-available third-party tools for working with JWSes.
 Whilst you can read the RFC and figure out what’s going on, the following description of what a pwnedkeys API response looks like should be enough to get you going.
 If you’re familiar with JWS, the short version is that we’re using a flattened JSON encoding with only a protected header.
 If you’re not a JWS afficionado, read on.

 The HTTP response as a whole is a JSON object – that is, a bunch of

 "key":"value" pairs wrapped in braces.
 It contains the following keys: